23Zero Breezeway Rooftop Tent: 2-Year Review

 • One tip we learned to make the zipper easier to open (if your tent opens to the driver’s cab side) is to open up your rear window to give yourself extra room to move the zipper safely without snagging the fabric.

-3. Fold the bag off of the tent’s body, and undo four straps (two on each side of the tent body that act as compression straps).
+3. Fold the bag off the tent’s body and undo four straps (two on each side of the tent body that act as compression straps).

 4. Undo the strap that secures the ladder to the body, bring it out towards the hinge, and open it away!